A Division of the Maryland Counseling Association and State Branch for the

 International Association of Marriage and Family Counselors

-The mission of the MARYLAND ASSOCIATION OF MARRIAGE, COUPLES, AND FAMILY COUNSELORS is to enhance the quality of life in the state of Maryland by promoting the development of professional counselors, advancing the counseling profession, and using the profession and practice of counseling to promote respect for human dignity and diversity.
+To enhance the quality of life in the state of Maryland by promoting the development of professional counselors, advancing the counseling profession, and using the profession and practice of counseling to promote respect for human dignity and diversity.

 MAMCFC would like to know how we can service your needs and enhance your experience with this Division.
 Please click on the following link to complete a short survey.

 Miranda Mixon is a Licensed Clinical Professional Counselor (LCPC) offering mental health services to adults, couples and families in individual and group sessions.
 She currently owns a private practice where her clients present with symptoms of anxiety, depression, mood disorders, trauma and relationship conflict.
 Miranda is known for her patience and compassion and believes ethical standards and objectivity are crucial.
 She strives to create trusting and supportive relationships with her clients and values the strength and courage they exhibit during their most vulnerable times.
-Miranda practices a Person-Centered therapeutic approach and incorporates Cognitive Behavioral Therapy, Reality Therapy and Solution-Focused strategies.
+Miranda practices a Person-Centered therapeutic approach and incorporates Cognitive Behavioral Therapy, Motivational Interviewing, Reality Therapy and Solution-Focused strategies.
 She received her Master’s in Counseling Psychology from The Chicago School of Professional Psychology, Master’s in Education from Concordia University, St. Paul, and Bachelor’s in Psychology from the University of Maryland, Baltimore County.

-President-Elect - Deborah Allen LCPC
+PRESIDENT-ELECT - Deborah Allen, LCPC

 Deborah Allen is a Licensed Clinical Professional Counselor (LCPC) and a Board Approved Supervisor.
 Deborah has a Master of Professional Counseling from Lindenwood University located in St. Charles, Missouri.
 Deborah’s background includes a 16-year career base with the University of Missouri, St. Louis where she had the pleasure of working with a diverse group of people from all over the world.
 While working for UMSL, Deborah was afforded experience in supervising, facilitating financial and academic counseling and training workshops.
 Deborah has worked with Family Court and Hogan Street Regional Youth Center with at-risk youth ages 12-18 years old.